 Provided an orientation to the agency, and made the expectations for student 1 2 3 4 5 performance clear.
 Helped me understand the agency's purpose, policies, and procedures including 1 2 3 4 5 safety plans, sexual harassment, and grievance procedures.
 Assigned projects, cases and reading materials to assist me with the understanding, 1 2 3 4 5 development and practice of field competencies.
 Reviewed and commented on my mid-term and final evaluations.
-1 2 3 4 5 Assisted with the Field Learning Contract and Evaluation document 1 2 - 4 5 Provided individual educational instruction to each student at least once a week and 1 2 3 4 5 provided on-going performance feedback utilizing the INSTRUCTIONAL MEETING AGENDA and the TIME AND ACTIVITIES REPORT.
+1 5 Assisted with the Field Learning Contract and Evaluation document 1 5 Provided individual educational instruction to each student at least once a week and 1 2 3 4 5 provided on-going performance feedback utilizing the INSTRUCTIONAL MEETING AGENDA and the TIME AND ACTIVITIES REPORT.
 Provided assistance/support when needed and gave me the opportunity to make 1 2 3 4 5 mistakes, recover and learn from them.
 Participated in meetings with the field liaison to review my progress, as well as 1 2 3 4 5 review my performance during mid-term and final evaluations.
-Overall, I would rate this social work FIELD INSTRUCTOR 1 2 3 4 5 - - 4 3 I would recommend this social work FIELD INSTRUCTOR I would recommend this social work field instructor to other students because (pleatwritten comments - use back of page if needed) - - 4 I would recommend this social work field instructor to other students because (plea gi'
+Overall, I would rate this social work FIELD INSTRUCTOR 1 2 3 4 5 I would recommend this social work field instructor to other students because (plea ase gi ve written comments - use back of page if needed) written comments - use back of page if needed) written comments - use back of page if needed) written comments - use back of page if needed) written comments - use back of page if needed) written comments - use back of page if needed) written comments - use back of page if needed) written comments - use back of page if needed) ple easo e g ive I would not recommend this social work field instructor to other students because ( (ple eas e g ive eas e g ive I would not recommend this social work field instructor to other students because ( (ple eas e g ive I would not recommend this social work field instructor to other students because ( (ple eas e g ive I would not recommend this social work field instructor to other students because ( e g ive I would not recommend this social work field instructor to other students because ( (ple e g ive I would not recommend this social work field instructor to other students because ( (ple e g ive